-It turns out the Milwaukee, Wisconsin native who grew up in Turlock, California, has a woman that has been standing by his side through all he’s endured.
+It turns out the Milwaukee, Wisconsin, native who grew up in Turlock, California, has a woman that has been standing by his side through all he’s endured.

 Who is Colin Kaepernick’s Girlfriend Nessa Diab?

 Nessa is the daughter of an Egyptian father and a Middle Eastern mother.
-She was raised a Muslim, grew up in California and graduated from UC Berkeley in communications, according to Heavy.com.
+She was raised a Muslim, grew up in California and graduated from UC Berkeley in mass communications, according to Heavy.com.

-Kaepernick himself has been the subject of anti-Muslim hate despite being a Christian.
+Kaepernick, who was adopted by parents Rick and Teresa, has been the subject of anti-Muslim hate despite being a Christian.